 The obvious solution to the accumulation of lead dust in an enclosed space is to just shoot outside, right?
 Well, not quite.
 Outdoor ranges are also prone to accumulating spent lead and lead dust.
 One example is the Chattanooga-Hamilton police firing range.
 After years of use, the ground surface contains far more than the 400 mg/kg limit for lead in soil.
 Although the lead hasn’t seeped into the groundwater supply (yet), surface water may carry the lead on the ground’s surface into the Tennessee River.

 4. Lead Bullets Kill More than Wildlife

 Recent studies find that animals such as Bald Eagles are dying from lead poisoning and have higher lead levels during hunting season than any other time of year.
 Apparently, they are encountering lead through the remnants of bullets left behind in unclaimed animal remains.
-This leftover lead can also be a problem for people in the form of contaminated meat brought back from the hunt.
+This leftover lead can also be a concern for people in the form of contaminated meat brought back from the hunt.

 Are Copper Bullets the Answer?

 The dangers associated with lead have inspired some ammunition companies to look for safer alternatives, and some ammunition companies have begun producing copper bullets.
 They hold together better and they don’t leave behind a toxic residue.
 The downside is that copper bullets are more expensive, and they require greater accuracy as they will pass through a target without shattering.
 But, they are a more safe and environmentally-friendly option.